Senet Online

-Each player gets five game pieces at the beginning of each Senet game and the idea is to move all of your pieces off the board to win.
-Historically these pieces were small pebbles or coins but in this online version they are represented by pyramids.
+In this online version of Senet, each player gets five game pieces (represented by pyramids)at the beginning of each Senet game and the idea is to move all of your pieces off the board to win.
 Although you'll get the hang of Senet as you become familiar with the game, when you reach a square already occupied by your opponent, the pyramids exchange positions although some houses are safe.

 Volunteer